 As the name of this breed well implies, the German Shorthaired Lab is unlikely to leave hairs all over your car seats when he or she travels with you.

-As a bright and intelligent breed, a German Shorthaired Lab is likely to be fine by travelling in the car, although is perhaps a little too high energy a breed to be reliably still over long journeys.
+As a bright and intelligent breed, a German Shorthaired Lab is likely to be fine by traveling in the car, although it is perhaps a little too high energy a breed to be reliably still over long journeys.

 Certainly, don’t leave your dog in the back seat for longer than an hour’s drive or so.

 This pooch will get restless if you do, and too curious about all the sights and sounds passing the window to want to just sit down and observe.

 However, this is a good excuse to pull over and have a break yourself too – pack a thermos of coffee and your dog’s lead, and use that downtime to take a stroll so your pet can explore safely and burn off excess energy.